Tether

 pub fn analyze_audio(samples_i16: &[i16], sample_rate: u32) -> String

-Accepts raw PCM samples and sample rate.
+Accepts raw PCM samples and sample rate. analyze_audio_typed additionally takes a recording type ("speech" or "breathing") and tunes the envelope window accordingly.
 Returns a JSON-encoded BiomarkerReport.

 Signal Processing Pipeline

-• RMS Energy — Root mean square of normalized samples.
-Detects fatigue (low energy)
+• RMS Energy — Root mean square of silence-stripped samples.
+Detects fatigue (low energy).

-• Zero-Crossing Rate — Frequency of sign changes.
-Detects breathy/labored speech
+• Zero-Crossing Rate — Frequency of sign changes on active speech.
+Detects breathy or labored speech.

-• Pitch Variability — Autocorrelation-based pitch detection, coefficient of variation.
-Detects vocal tremor
+• Pitch Variability (CV) — Coefficient of variation across YIN-detected pitches.
+Detects vocal tremor.

 Building